CZ-NIC/fred-docs/EPPReference/CommandStructure/CreditInfo.rst

 Response element structure
 --------------------------

-The response contains the standard result, response data and transaction identification.
+The :ref:`response <struct-response>` from the FRED EPP server contains the standard result, response data and transaction identification.

 See also :ref:`succ-fail`.

-The response data element (``<resData>``) contains a single child element ``<fred:resCreditInfo>`` which contains the following child elements:
+The response data element (``<resData>``) contains a single child element ``<fred:resCreditInfo>`` which declares the ``fred`` namespace and schema and it contains the following child elements:

 * ``<fred:zoneCredit>`` **(0..n)** – the credit information of a single zone:
    * ``<fred:zone>`` **(1)** – the zone FQDN as :term:`eppcom:labelType`,